Did you know that for every $1 you invest in email marketing, you can get an average ROI of $38?

 - Access all cold email marketing and automation features from your smartphone with the GMass add-on for the Gmail Android app.

-To begin using GMass for your cold marketing campaigns, just download the GMass Chrome extension and sign up for free using your Gmail account.
+To begin using GMass for your cold marketing campaigns, just download the GMass Chrome extension and sign up for a free trial using your Gmail account.

 For more info on paid plans, visit the GMass pricing page.